Updated 8 December 2020

 Initially the Court requested further searches.
 This resulted in discovery of a photocopy of the executed and properly witnessed will found among personal papers of the deceased in an envelope identified as her last will.
 The deceased’s signature was verified by one of the attending witnesses from the first firm who had prepared it.
 The contents of the executed copy will were found to be identical to the contents of the unsigned copy.

 The probate application was amended attaching the executed copy will.
 The issues were whether the presumption of revocation applied or whether it was rebutted by the evidence, and whether the Court should grant probate over this copy will.

 The Court was satisfied on the evidence that when the deceased died, the original will was last in the custody of the last law firm and not in her possession.
 Consequently the Court said the presumption of revocation did not apply.
 The absence of the original will was accounted for by its being lost by the last law firm, and that was sufficient to rebut the presumption, if it arose.
 Accordingly probate of the copy will was granted.8

-In a Victorian case a copy will was not admitted to probate.
-The original was last known to be in the possession of the deceased but was not found when he died.
+In Victoria a copy will was not admitted to probate.
+The original was last known to be in the possession of the deceased but not found after he died.
 The deceased had made a will in 2003, a copy of which was found among his papers.
 His children sought a grant of representation on intestacy.

 A nephew of the deceased objected to a grant on intestacy.
 He lodged a caveat on the grounds that the deceased had left a copy of the 2003 will, of which the original was missing.
 Under the terms of the copy will the nephew’s father was appointed as executor of the deceased’s estate and part of the estate was left to the nephew.